telink-semi/telink_b85m_ble_single_connection_sdk/telink_B85m_ble_single_connection_sdk_v3.4.2.4_Patch/patch_note.md

 ### Bug Fixes
-* Fix an issue: If the attribute value cannot be read or written due to permissions then the client could not send any response packet, causing the exception to the SDP.
+* Fix an issue: When the read or write permission for attribute values is insufficient, the ATT Server does not send the ATT_ERROR_RSP PDU, causing the failure of the Service Discovery.

 ### BREAKING CHANGES
 * N/A.